apollographql/apollo-ios/CodegenProposal.md

 The previous Apollo versions used double optionals (`??`) to represent `null` vs `nil` input values.
 This was unclear to most users and make reading and reasoning about your code difficult in many situations.
 The new version provides a custom enum for this cases named `GraphQLNullable`.
 For more information, see [Nullable Arguments - GraphQLNullable](#nullable-arguments---graphqlnullable)

+### Multiple Module Support

+We are excited to say that the 1.0 release of Apollo iOS will support code generation for projects that use multiple modules!
+There will be multiple options for generating your model objects:

+- Single Target
+  -  Single Location
+     - All files will be generated into a folder that is included in your application target.
+  - Co-located Models
+    - Generated operation objects will be located relative to the defining `.graphql` file.
+    - Schema types will be generated in a single folder.
+- Modular (Built-in support for SPM & Cocoapods)
+  - Single Location
+    - All files will be generated into a folder that can be included as it's own module.
+  - Co-located Models
+    - Generated operation objects will be located relative to the defining `.graphql` file.
+    - Schema types and shared fragments will be generated into a folder that can be included as it's own module.

+The primary limitation with multi-module support is that code generation must be run on your entire project at one time.
+You will not be able to run code generation for modules individually at this time.
+More information about how to generate models for multi-module projects will be coming prior to the 1.0 release.

 ### Type Case Execution

 The logic for generating, validating, and executing selections for Type Cases has changed significantly.
 While this change is entirely under the hood – it should rarely, if ever, affect the consumer – because the generated code and the way the executor parses Type Cases functionally deviates from it's previous behavior, it is included here.